specta-rs/rspc/docs/src/pages/client/index.md

 // You must provide the generated types as a generic and create a transport (in this example we are using HTTP Fetch) so that the client knows how to communicate with your API. const client = createClient<Operations>({
+  // Refer to the integration your using for the correct transport.
   transport: new FetchTransport("http://localhost:4000/rspc"),
 });